 - Predominantly large-cap and mid-cap stocks with potential for small-cap stocks

-- Defensive positions in inverse Exchange Traded Funds (ETFs) if conditions warrant
+- Defensive positions in an Inverse Index Fund if conditions warrant

-- Cash and cash equivalents, including money market funds and U.S. Treasury Bills
+- U.S. Treasury securities, as well as cash and cash equivalents including money market funds

-- Limited positions in bonds or bond funds under special circumstances
+- Positions in bonds or bond funds under certain circumstances

 Advisory Services & Fees: